 There are two schools of thought when flying with kids.
 One is to fly non stop with no stops no matter what and the other is that it is good to take a break between long flights.
 My personal philosophy is to take non-stop flights if the flight is two hours or less.
 I try to have a stopover or transfer if the flight is longer than two hours.
 On some routes a transfer is unavoidable.

 I learned that if you are traveling alone with kids, make sure there is enough time between the flights.
 The day my daughter had her restroom emergency we had to trek to the other side of the airport.
 We had limited time to make our next flight because of delays.
-Unfortunately, my son was woken up and he was cranky so he screamed and cried the whole way to the next plane.
-Not fun!
 So be sure you give yourself plenty of time between flights.
 That way you have time to use the bathroom, get a snack and calm upset children.
 It will help save your sanity.

 Travel with children is never perfect, but it can be made so much better with a little preparation!